someweisguy/esp_dmx/README.md

 This is a C library to handle sending and receiving ANSI-ESTA E1.11 DMX-512A using an Espressif ESP32.
 It differs from other existing DMX libraries in that it allows some control over the timing of the DMX frame that is transmitted.
 Furthermore, it monitors the DMX it receives and can alert the user if the data it is receiving is not within the DMX specification.

 For more information on DMX, including timing and physical layer diagrams, see the [ANSI-ESTA DMX standards document](https://tsp.esta.org/tsp/documents/docs/ANSI-ESTA_E1-11_2008R2018.pdf).
+For a quick overview of the DMX standard, keep reading.

+## Background

+---

+DMX is a serial, unidirectional, and differential communication protocol used primarily in the entertainment industry to control lighting and stage equipment.
+DMX is transmitted as a continuous stream of packets of up to 513 bytes long.
+The packet begins with a break (a zero, or "off"), followed by a mark after break (a one, or "on"), and then is followed by the packet.
+Each byte in the packet consists of a start bit, eight bits of data, and two stop bits for a total of 11 bits per byte or "slot."
+Each frame of DMX must contain a break, mark after break, and packet.

+DMX can be transmitted anywhere from 1 frame per second to 44 frames per second.
+While it is technically possible to reduce a packet's length to allow for framerates higher than 44 frames per second, it is not considered "to spec" to do so, and therefore it cannot be guaranteed that receiving devices will process commands properly.
+Framerates slower than 1 frame per second are similarly not allowed.

 ## Installation